nefelim4ag/Ananicy/README.md

 ```
 This translates to: apply the rule to any process named `java`, that received `freenet.node.NodeStarter` as a command line argument.
 You can add more than one "cmdlines" in case you want to fine tune your rules.

-## What's bad?

-Creating multiple processes with the same `name` causes only 1 of them to be active.

-Ananicy's default rules and settings are bad and are causing my PC to lag (lol that's the opposite of what ananicy is supposed to do).
-I am actively trying to fix the settings.

 # Old description

 ## Description